General Rules For All Pools

-Street shoes are not permitted on deck of indoor pools, shoe covers are available for those who wish to keep their shoes on.
+Street shoes are not permitted on deck of indoor pools, “pool only” shoes are permitted.

 All persons must wear bathing suits.
 The following attire is prohibited in the pool: street clothes, underwear, long swim skirts (extending below the knee) and “Mermaid Tails”.
 All swim suits must fully cover all private areas (including the buttocks).